-Each recipient, one in each borough, will receive between $10,000 and $35,000 to make much needed repairs and hands-on assistance from staff throughout the project.
+Each recipient will receive between $15,000 and $35,000 to make much needed repairs as well as hands-on assistance from LPC staff throughout the project.

-The grant recipients for fiscal year 2020 include three homeowners and two not-for-profit organizations.
-Each recipient will receive between $10,000 and $35,000 to restore, repair or rehabilitate the facades of their buildings and hands-on technical assistance from staff throughout the project.
-Recipients receive help with preparing the contractor bid documents and selecting qualified contractors.
-Grant program staff makes site visits as work is underway and see the project through to completion.
+In addition to funding, grant recipients receive help with preparing the contractor bid documents and selecting qualified contractors.
+LPC grant program staff makes site visits as work is underway and see the project through to completion.

-Established in 1977, the Historic Preservation Grant Program has awarded more than $5.4 million assisting 177 homeowners and 147 not-for-profit organizations across the five boroughs.
+The Historic Preservation Grant Program, established in 1977, has awarded more than $5.4 million assisting 177 homeowners and 147 not-for-profit organizations across the five boroughs.
 These grant awards have been used to help fund the cost of non-emergency restoration work, including masonry rebuilding and repointing, restoration of façades, sills, lintels and roofs, paint removal, stoop repair, and repair and replacement of windows, cornices, and front doors.
 For more information on the grant program, visit LPC's Historic Preservation Grant Program webpage.